CMS-Enterprise/easi-app/README.md

 - In a regular Powershell window, run `wsl --set-default-version 2`, then run `wsl --install -d Ubuntu`.
 - In VSCode, install the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) (ID: `ms-vscode-remote.remote-sdl`).

-For developers on Windows+WSL2, all installation instructions below should be run from within the Ubuntu environment, except for setting up Docker.
+For developers on Windows+WSL, this repository should be cloned onto the Ubuntu filesystem.
+All installation instructions below should be run from within the Ubuntu environment, except for setting up Docker.

 ### Bash